The Tempest: Act V and Epilogue

-Ariel brings on Alonso, Antonio and Sebastian.
+Ariel brings on Alonso, Antonio, and Sebastian.
 Prospero forgives all three.
 Prospero's former title, Duke of Milan, is restored.
-Ariel fetches the sailors from the ship; then Caliban, Trinculo, and Stephano.
+Ariel fetches the sailors from the ship, and then Caliban, Trinculo, and Stephano.
 Caliban, seemingly filled with regret, promises to be good.
 Stephano and Trinculo are ridiculed and sent away in shame by Prospero.
-Before the reunited group (all the noble characters plus Miranda and Prospero) leave the island, Ariel is instructed to provide good weather to guide the king's ship back to the royal fleet and then to Naples, where Ferdinand and Miranda will be married.
+Before the reunited group (all the noble characters with the addition of Miranda and Prospero) leave the island, Ariel is instructed to provide good weather to guide the king's ship back to the royal fleet and then to Naples, where Ferdinand and Miranda will be married.
 After this, Ariel is set free.

-In an epilogue, Prospero requests that the audience set him free—with their applause.
+In an epilogue, Prospero requests that the audience set him free — with their applause.